 Knife owners will be protected while traveling with their knives in the U.S.

 Legislation referred to as the “Interstate Transport Act (ITA)” is an important key to protecting everyone who travels across different states with knives, whether for work, daily or outdoor activities.
-The burden on knife users of trying to know, understand, and comply with several local and states’ laws will be replaced by these reasonable regulations:
+The burden on knife users of trying to know, understand, and comply with several local and various state laws will be replaced by these reasonable regulations:

 - Knife users may transport their knives by normal travel, including overnight stops, common carrier misrouting or delays, and other emergency or normal stops related to a journey through states (provided there is no intent to commit a punishable offense);